Updated: May 8

 Ronald Regan Art by Chris, in Josh Morrow’s dressing room!

-JOSH: Yes, he did!
+CHRIS: I thought he kept you and Victor out of the showers?
+JOSHUA: Yes, he did!
 You know there was a lot of stuff that took place off camera as well.
 It was aggressive but we fit the story into the medium that we could.
 But just kidding, and Larry Warton had a long checkered past and I can't speak highly enough of this man.
 He did an incredible job.
-Sometimes it can become a little difficult or cliche to play the role that you did, but you were fantastic in it.
+Sometimes it can become a little difficult or cliché to play the role that you did, but you were fantastic in it.
 And you know you were fucking scary.
-Can I say that, sorry.
+Can I say that?
+Sorry.

 TUTTY: Yeah I think you just did.

 JOSHUA: Anyway, you were intimidating, and also at the end you cut your character, kind of and took a different arc and you kind of became a bit of a good guy, which was really a great journey for him.
 So I can't speak highly enough about you, man.
 You're awesome.
 DAVID FRALICK joins in: Thanks Nick!

 CHRIS: That's cool.
 So we kind of had an off camera interview within interviews, you know kind of, what's it called, breaking the third wall, the fourth wall, because you don't work with three walls all the time.
 JOSHUA: Correct.
 Which is insane.